When starting a business, the biggest challenge you will face is understanding the issues your business is solving for your customers.

 - How does this channel become integrated into your customers’ routines?

 - How does this channel deliver your value proposition?

 - How does this channel support after-sales customer service?

 4. Define how you will create value you are proposing

-First of all, elaborate your business’s key activities by asking yourself –
+First of all, elaborate on your business’s key activities by asking yourself –

-- What key activities are you need in order to generate your value proposition, customer relationships, distribution channel and revenue stream?
+- What key activities are you need to generate your value proposition, customer relationships, distribution channel and revenue stream?

 - What are the important assets under your business’s control that are necessary to support and sustain your business?